RaulSebastian/WindowsSpotlightWallpaper/README.md

 ## Contribute

-Feel free to send pull requests or fork this.
+Feel free to clone, send pull requests or fork this repository.

 ## License